 Which of my apps are affected?

-To get a list of your apps that use the Cedar-14 stack, run the following two commands:
+To list all apps that are using the Cedar-14 stack, you can run the following Heroku CLI commands:

 $ heroku plugins:install apps-table $ heroku apps:table --filter="STACK=cedar-14"

-What additional resources are available to assist with upgrading your apps?
+What resources are available to assist with upgrading your apps?

 Step-by-step documentation is available to assist you with upgrading.
-Additionally, Heroku Enterprise customers can engage with the Customer Solutions Architecture (CSA) team to determine a strategy and timeline that works for your business.
+Additionally, Heroku Enterprise customers can engage with the Customer Solutions Architecture (CSA) team to discuss migration approaches and recommendations.

-Yes, apps will continue to run for the foreseeable future.
-In addition, all other non-build functionality (such as setting app environment variables, scaling processes, running one-off dynos, and creating/managing addons) will continue to work unaffected.
+The apps will continue to run for the foreseeable future, and all non-build functionality will continue to work, such as:

-Will apps on the Cedar-14 stack continue to build during the End-of-Life window?
+Can apps on the Cedar-14 stack continue to build?

 What breaking changes are known when upgrading from Cedar-14?